mui/toolpad/README.md

 ## Notice

 MUI Toolpad is in its beta stages of development.
-Feel free to run this application for testing purposes, but keep in mind, in no way is it ready or suitable to run it in production.
-It's both lacking in features and stability.
+Feel free to run this application to try it out for your use-cases, and share any feedback, bug reports or feature requests that you come across.

 ## Quick setup locally